wdporter/i-am-that-ebook/src/100-understanding-leads-to-freedom/readme.md

 <p><b>Q:</b> What do you mean by saying, “I know myself as I am”?</p>

 <p><b>M:</b> Before the mind — I am.
-‘I am’ is not a thought in the mind — the mind happens to me, I do not
+“I am” is not a thought in the mind — the mind happens to me, I do not
 happen to the mind.
 And since time and space are in the mind, I am beyond time and space, eternal and omnipresent.</p>